 “End user” means a final purchaser of an energy product, such as electricity, thermal energy, or natural gas not for the purposes of retransmission or resale.
 In the context of natural gas consumption, an “end user” is the point to which natural gas is delivered for consumption.

-“Energy Imbalance Market” or “EIM” means the operation of the CAISO’s real-time market to manage transmission congestion and optimize procurement of energy to balance supply and demand for the combined CAISO and EIM footprint.

-“Energy Imbalance Market, Participating Resource Scheduling Coordinator” or “EIM” Participating Resource Scheduling Coordinator means the participating resource owner or operator, or a third-party designated by the resource owner or operator that is certified by the CAISO and enters into the pro forma EIM Participating Resource Scheduling Coordinator Agreement, under which it is responsible for meeting the requirements specified in the CAISO Tariff on behalf of the resource owner or operator.
+“Energy storage system” or “ESS” or “secondary generation source” means a device, structure, or operation designed and used to store electric potential from electric power that discharges electric power as imports or CAISO Sales into California.
+Energy storage systems can be either integrated as part of a primary generation source (integrated energy storage system, ISS) or a stand-alone energy storage system (SASS).
+All ESS, unless registered with a reported and verified emissions factor under section 95111(i), are not specified sources.

-“Enforceable” means the authority for ARB to hold a particular party liable and to take appropriate action if any of the provisions of this article are violated.
+“Enforceable” means the authority for CARB to hold a particular party liable and to take appropriate action if any of the provisions of this article are violated.

 “Engineering estimation,” for the purposes of sections 95150 to 95157 of this article, means an estimate of emissions based on engineering principles applied to measured and/or approximated physical parameters such as dimensions of containment, actual pressures, actual temperatures, and compositions.